Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

 \begin{defi} A \textbf{Carnot group} $G$ is a connected, simply connected, nilpotent Lie group whose Lie algebra $\mathfrak{g}$ is graded, i.e.

 where and

 We call $\mathfrak{g}_1$ the \textbf{horizontal} component of $\mathfrak{g}$. \end{defi}

-By standard properties of Lie group theory, (see, for example, \cite{V}), the exponential map gives a diffeomorphism between a Carnot group and its Lie algebra.
+By standard results of Lie group theory (see, for example, \cite{V}), the exponential map gives a diffeomorphism between a Carnot group and its Lie algebra.
 Further, the standard definition of a Lie algebra in terms of vector fields provides a canonical identification between the tangent space of a Lie group at a given point and the Lie group itself.
 (When $g \in G$ is fixed, for every tangent vector $v$ there is a unique $X \in \mathfrak{g}$ such that $X(g) = v$ and we can identify $\textrm{exp}(X)$ with $v$.)

-Throughout this paper we shall freely use these canonical identifications betwen a Carnot group, its Lie algebra, and its tangent space.
-For example, this shall give us a coordinate structure for our Lie groups induced by their Lie algebras.
-We have already done this for the Heisenberg groups above.
-In this case, $\mathfrak{g}_1$ consists of the points of the form $(z_1, \dots, z_n, 0)$ with final coordinate equal to zero.
+We shall freely use these canonical identifications betwen a Carnot group, its Lie algebra, and its tangent space throughout this paper.
+For example, every Carnot group has a coordinate structure induced by its Lie algebra.
+For $H_n$, this coordinate structure was already mentioned in Definition 2.1, where $\mathfrak{g}_1$ consists of the points of the form $(z_1, \dots, z_n, 0)$ with final coordinate equal to zero.

-\begin{defi} Let $G$ be a Carnot group.
-We say that $G$ is \textbf{rationalizable} if, writing its Lie algebra $\mathfrak{g}$ as